ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 4.md

 ```

 ### Wrap Up
-This article gives an overview on building UI Controls with components, and examines some example components in more detail.
+This article provides an overview on building UI Controls with components, and examines some example components in more detail.
+You can see all the library UIControls in the GitHub Repository - [CEC.Blazor/Components/UIControls](https://github.com/ShaunCurtis/CEC.Blazor/tree/master/CEC.Blazor/Components/UIControls)

 Some key points to note:
+1. UI Controls lets you abstract the markup from your components.
-1. Using this methodology, you have control over the HTML and Css markup.
+2. UI Controls gives you project control over the HTML and Css markup.
+3. Your main View and Form components are much cleaner and easier to view.
-2. You can use as little or as much abstraction as you wish.
+4. You can use as little or as much abstraction as you wish.